Tulip-Dev/tulip/library/tulip-python/bindings/tulip-core/packaging/README.rst

 Some informations regarding the Tulip-Python releases pushed on the Python Packaging Index:

+    * **4.9.0** : based on Tulip 4.9.0 released on 08/07/2016

+      * add a mechanism to ease the creation of graph properties through type inference (see updated documentation)

+      * simplify the declaration of file parameters for Tulip Python plugins (see updated documentation)

+      * a few bugs fixes

     * **4.8.1** : based on Tulip 4.8.1 released on 16/02/2016

         * add new convenient methods for getting / setting multiple properties values of nodes and edges,